PatrickF1/fzf.fish/README.md

 ### Change the commands used to preview directories and regular files

-Search directory, by default, calls `ls` to preview directories and `bat` to preview [regular files](https://stackoverflow.com/questions/6858452).
+Search Directory, by default, calls `ls` to preview directories and `bat` to preview [regular files](https://stackoverflow.com/questions/6858452).

 To change the directory preview command (e.g. to use one of the many `ls` replacements such as `exa`), set the command in the `fzf_preview_dir_cmd` variable: